openframeworks/ofBook/chapters/project_eva/chapter.md

 While the system usually goes through all scenes sequentially, the scene requiring at least 2 participants will be skipped if not enough people are detected in the dance zone.
 Additionally the system will fall into an idle mode, if no participants have been detected during the last 30 seconds.
 After the idle mode it restarts the sequence with scene 1.

 ### Incoming tracking data
 The tracking software *blobserver* on the camera computer acts as OSC server and is configured to send tracking data to the IP address of the projection computer.
-Similarly the openFrameworks app registers itself as OSC client on the OSC server and is able to tune the tracking parameters according to specific scene requirements. **[reference network/OSC chapter]**
+Similarly the openFrameworks app registers itself as OSC client on the OSC server and is able to tune the tracking parameters according to specific scene requirements.

 To be able to test and simulate the two-way OSC communication i created several processing dummies, which turned out to be very useful for occasions without the full technical setup.
 (1: dummy to print out received message.
 2: dummy to send tracking parameters.
 3: dummy to simulate incoming tracking data).